16 year old Angel

 A child allowance for Kochan was stopped when he was admitted to the care center, so it was not easy to make a living.
 But even after he had a stomach tube attached, I took him to various amusement parks.
 Later, as he began to have some breathing problems, I bought a suction machine (for phlegm) and an inhaler at my own expense.
 We went to Disney Land together many times even then.
 Disney Land is a FANTASTIC PLACE, isn’t it?
 That wonderful place made Kochan thrilled so much that some miracle happened.
 The place has a magical power that makes one feel exhilarated so much that a miracle can happen.
 While he was on a vehicle called ‘It’s a Small World’ with us, though he had already lost the ability to walk by then, he stood up in his excitement!
 And though he had difficulty in eating and lost his appetite, Kochan finished all the food in no time at the restaurant we went on the way back from our trip.

 But 3 years ago, he had an ileus because of stiffening, and he had his intestine cut 20cm.
 Soon after the operation, he took a sudden turn for the worse, and his breathing had stopped!
 So he had an operation for tracheotomy at once.
-Since then, he can’t breathe without artificial respiration.
+Since then, he couldn’t breathe without artificial respiration.